 RAMSTEIN-MIESENBACH, GERMANY - SEPTEMBER 19: A Skydio quadcopter drone of the U.S. military hovers over the venue of the 15th meeting of the Ukraine Defense Contact Group at Ramstein Air Base on September 19, 2023 in Ramstein-Miesenbach, Germany.
 The group is an alliance of approximately 50 countries that is supplying Ukraine with military hardware to help it in its ongoing war with Russia.
 (Photo by Sean Gallup/Getty Images)

 Ukraine’s military intelligence planted explosives inside the virtual reality goggles of Russian drone pilots earlier this month.
-Russians has used many first-person-view or FPV drones, and the pilots required special goggles to fly them.
+Russians have used many first-person-view or FPV drones, and the pilots required special goggles to fly them.

 The Ukrainian secret agency, the HUR, hid small bombs in the goggles that Russian soldiers use to control drones and donated the goggles to the Russian military under the pretense of humanitarian aid.